rusenask/mirage/docs/pages/api.rst

 User exits can be applied to perform custom manipulation of Mirage matchers and responses.
 The user exits are python code defined with the UserExit API.
-The code is input into stubo with the following API call.
+The code is input into mirage with the following API call.

 .. code-block:: javascript